 A challenging descent

 Consumption patterns certainly change.
 The construction and business species “mall” has generally seen better days.
 Moreover, the labyrinth-like character of large-scale complexes such as Horton Plaza doesn’t go down too well with modern consumers, who prefer efficient and transparent routing.
 On top of that, the younger generation tends to order online anyway.
 Yet I couldn’t help feeling melancholic as I stumbled down the dusty corridors of the five-storey mall ruin this morning: blind windows, fallen off signs, elevators that no longer work.
 The latter presents a particular problem, as Jerde’s project includes dead ends and confusing paths, like many large-scale constructions from the 1980s.
 Once you have reached the top floor, the descent becomes quite a challenge.

-So – if you’re going to California sometime soon, I recommend a stopover in Downtown San Diego.
-The deteriorating, pseudo-Italian piazzas and Latin American temple impressions provide an atmospheric insight into a time in which architecture may not always have been tasteful, but was certainly sustained by a playful grandeur.
-Nowadays, this bright, cheerful spirit is often sadly missing.
+Unfortunately it will no longer be possible to marvel at the dilapidated, pseudo-Italian Piazzas and Latin American temple impressions, which gave an atmospheric insight into a time when architecture may not always have been tasteful, but was certainly sustained by a playful grandeur.
+Nowadays, this bright, cheerful spirit is often sadly missed.